warncke/mockumentary/README.md

 When `bam` is called the arrow function will be called with the original arguments for `bam` and its return value will be returned.

+## Creating a single mock method

+    var method = new Mock([
+        true,
+        true,
+        false,
+    ])

+If an array is passed to instantiate a new Mock then only a single method will be created instead of an object.